veltzer/demos-docker/exercises/install_docker/exercise.md

 # Install Docker

 Install docker in Ubuntu:
-* You need to have an ubuntu virtual machine.
+* You need to have an Ubuntu virtual machine.
 * Install the following packages:
     `docker.io`
     `containerd`